jashlu/CRD_Assesment/README.md

 - After downloading Zip File or from Github, extract all files
 - Run "javac RentalSystem.java" to compile files
 - Run "java RentalSystem" to run the RentalSystem application and simulate the unit tests prepared for viewing.
+- RentalSystem will run 4 basic tests that demonstrate the RentalSystem's ability to 1.
+Add Rental Vehicle (All Three Types) 2.
+Add Reservation 3.
+Remove Reservation 4.
+Try To Add Incorrect Reservation

 (Each test is accompanied by tables that show the respective vehicle databases and reservation database at a certain moment during testing
 This is to help user have better understanding of ongoing test)